dabeaz/curio/docs/index.rst

 **Q: How fast is curio?**

-A: In some preliminary benchmarking of an echo server, curio runs about 50-70% faster than ``asyncio`` and 30-40% faster than Twisted.
-See the ``examples/benchmark`` directory of the distribution for testing code.
+A: In preliminary benchmarking of a simple echo server, curio runs about 50-70% faster than ``asyncio``.
+It runs about 30-40% faster than Twisted and about 10-15% slower than gevent, both running on Python 2.7.
+See the ``examples/benchmark`` directory of the distribution for this testing code.

 **Q: Is curio going to evolve into a framework?**

 A: No. The current goal is merely to provide a small, simple library for performing concurrent I/O. It is not anticipated that curio would evolve into a framework for implementing application level protocols such as HTTP.
-Instead, it might serve as a foundation for other packages that want to provide that kind of functionality.
+Instead, serves as a foundation for other packages that want to provide that kind of functionality.

 **Q: What are future plans?**